 The Modern History PhD Program ranks among the English-language PhD programs taught at the Faculty of Social Sciences, Charles University which impose following tuition fees:

-Annual tuition fees for students commencing in the academic year 2021/2022 are set at 500 EUR.
+Annual tuition fees for students are set at 500 EUR.

 Charles University full-time doctoral students are awarded monthly doctoral scholarships of 10 500 CZK for the period of the whole 4-year study.
 The scholarship is tax-free.